olofd/react-native-photos-framework/README.md

 | prepareScale | 2.0 | `number` | The scale to prepare the image in. |

-# Retrieving albums and enumerating their images:
+# Retrieving albums and enumerating their assets:
 ~~~~
 return RNPhotosFramework.getAlbums(
     {